so1omon563/terraform-aws-security-group/modules/basic_security_group_rule/README.md

 # Basic Security Group Rule

 A module to create an individual security group rule.
 Can be easily iterated across using `for_each`.
-Examples of this can be found in the [examples](../../examples) directory.
 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->

 Auto-generated technical documentation is created using [`terraform-docs`](https://terraform-docs.io/)